aminemouhamedamine2000-star/DNS-Deceptor/README.md

-# DNS Deceptor - Active DNS Spoofing Tool
+# DNS Deceptor - Active DNS Security & Simulation Tool

 **DNS Deceptor** is an active defense tool that listens for DNS queries and replies with spoofed responses for specific domains.
 It helps in deceptive security, honeypot redirection, and testing network defenses.